 Tomatoes - Add some cherry tomatoes when you mix the pasta into the cheese sauce.

 More Cheese - Can you ever have too much cheese?
 A mozzarella is a nice option or for a creamier sauce stir in some cream cheese.

 Extra Smoky - For extra smoke flavor use smoked cheese like smoked gouda cheese or smoked cheddar.
 Or stir in some Smoked Ricotta.

 Breadcrumbs - Mix some panko bread crumbs or pork rind crumbs with melted butter and top the macaroni for just the last 10 minutes in the smoker.

-What wood is best for smoked mac and cheese?
+What wood is best to smoked macaroni and cheese?

 Mac and cheese are very versatile and forgiving.
 It can also hold up to any level of smoke that you want to throw at it.
 I recommend a stronger smoke so that it can still cut through the richness of the cheese.